dharshinimurugesan30/leetcode-practices/README.md

 STEP 6: Update the carry with the remaining value.
 STEP 7: Move to the next nodes in both linked lists.
 STEP 8: Return the linked list starting from dummy.next.

+DAY 4:

+PROBLEM STATEMENT:Given a string s, find the length of the longest substring without duplicate characters.

+ ALGORITHM:

+STEP 1: Start with an empty dictionary.
+STEP 2: Go through each character in the string.
+STEP 3: If the character is repeated, move the starting position after its previous occurrence.
+STEP 4: Update the character's latest position.
+STEP 5: Find the length of the current substring.
+STEP 6: Keep of the maximum length.
+STEP 7: Return the maximum length.